Senior Science Research

-- Seniors are expected to participate in this event in a science category and are encouraged to participate in another category.
+- All seniors should seriously consider participating in this event in a science category and may also participate in another category.
 There are 27 total categories including 8 in the sciences.
 Students may compete in up to 3 categories.
 A few students should also serve as recruiters.

 - The Academic, Cultural, Technological and Scientific Olympics (ACT-SO) is a non-profit program sponsored by the National Association for the Advancement of Colored People (NAACP).
 This program has two major components — regularly scheduled enrichment workshops and the "Olympics of the Mind".